messageformat/messageformat/packages/mf2-fluent/README.md

   fluentToMessage,
   fluentToResource,
   fluentToResourceData,
-  getFluentRuntime
+  getFluentRuntime,
+  messageToFluent,
+  resourceToFluent
 } from '@messageformat/fluent';
 ```

-For more information, see the [API documentation site](https://messageformat.github.io/messageformat/api/).
+For more information, see the [API documentation site](http://messageformat.github.io/messageformat/api/fluent/).